 Many advances have been made in the treatment of intra-familial trauma.
 However, little attention has been paid to helping traumatized clients who are avoidant of attachment.
-Many individuals cope with traumatic experiences by using intellectualization, and by devaluing interpersonal closeness and vulnerable affect.
+Many individuals cope with traumatic experiences by using intellectualization and by devaluing interpersonal closeness and vulnerable affect.
 Working with clients who are help-rejecting and self-protective can be very challenging.

-Using a relational, psychodynamic approach, Dr. Muller will consider patterns such as: trying to repair, coming into conflict with defensiveness, and colluding with avoidant defenses.
+Using a relational, psychodynamic approach, Dr. Muller will consider patterns such as trying to repair, coming into conflict with defensiveness, and colluding with avoidant defenses.
 In therapy, such clients should be encouraged to take interpersonal risks, to mourn losses, and to face vulnerabilities.
 Unless countertransference is understood and used in the service of the therapy, therapeutic progress will be hindered.
-This workshop will focus on clinical technique.
+This presentation will focus on clinical technique.
 Theory is complemented by case examples and segments from treatment sessions.

-This Web Conference is designed to help clinicians:
+This introductory web conference is designed to help clinicians:

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this web conference or would like more information, please contact us here.

-Robert T. Muller, PhD, CPsych completed his clinical fellowship at Harvard University, after which he joined the faculty of the University of Massachusetts, and started a trauma assessment service that was oriented toward helping under-serviced members of the community.
+Robert T. Muller, PhD, CPsych, completed his clinical fellowship at Harvard University, after which he joined the faculty of the University of Massachusetts and started a trauma assessment service that was oriented toward helping under-serviced members of the community.
 Throughout his professional career, Dr. Muller has been practicing, teaching, and supervising in the areas of trauma, attachment, and psychotherapy.
-He is the author of the newly released, Trauma and the Avoidant Client: Attachment-Based Strategies for Healing, published by Norton Press.
-In addition, he has authored numerous scholarly articles, book chapters, and grants, and is currently lead investigator in a provincially-funded, multi-site program for the assessment and treatment of intra-familial trauma.
+He is the author of the newly released Trauma and the Avoidant Client: Attachment-Based Strategies for Healing, published by Norton Press.
+In addition, he has authored numerous scholarly articles, book chapters, and grants and is currently lead investigator in a provincially-funded, multi-site program for the assessment and treatment of intra-familial trauma.